 That’s what I’ve done since 2008.
 It was an adjustment at first, but you will save money and discover new interests that don’t involve watching tv.

 *Eligibility requirements apply.
-Minimum direct deposits to an Empower Checking Account, among other conditions, are necessary to qualify for advances greater than $50.
 Free instant delivery is available for eligible Empower Checking Account customers with an activated debit card.
 Empower is a financial technology company, not a bank.
 Banking services provided by nbkc bank, Member FDIC.